 From 2030, the sale of new petrol and diesel cars will be banned.
 But what does it mean for you?

 By Steve Smethurst

-The move is bound to cause some confusion and consternation with people wondering when and if they need to ‘go electric’.
-One way to look at it is that it’s very much like vinyl records and CDs being overtaken by digital music, or videos and DVDs being replaced by streaming.
-Most drivers will make a fairly seamless transition to electric in the coming years – some sooner than others – but some will prefer what went before.
+The move is bound to cause some confusion, with people wondering when and if they need to ‘go electric’.
+One way to look at it is that it’s like vinyl records and CDs being overtaken by digital music, or videos and DVDs being replaced by streaming.
+Most drivers will make a seamless transition to electric in the coming years – some sooner than others – but some will prefer what went before.

 The move is part of what the Prime Minister has termed a ‘green industrial revolution’ to combat climate change.
 It’s part of a package of measures that includes increasing the amount of electricity generated by offshore-wind and hydrogen, along with improving the energy efficiency of homes.

 The government has set a target of ‘net zero’ by 2050, with the aim of lowering the amount of polluting greenhouse gases that are produced by petrol and diesel cars.

 Electric vehicles aren't squeaky clean themselves - the production and the delivery of vehicles creates CO2 emissions - but the lifecycle of an EV emits far fewer pollutants than traditional vehicles.
 Simply put, they're a crucial part of the UK's attempts to lower transport emissions.

 Why do we need to reduce transport emissions?